cs-sst/cs-sst.github.io/yazici.md

 "An Efﬁcient Data Aggregation Approach for Multi-Hop Wireless Sensor Networks," supported by Nazarbayev University.

+"Location-based control and management system for safety warning and emergency rescuing services using LTE D2D technology," supported by Newton Fund / BC Institutional Links Program.

 "Design and Development of a Fusion-Based Framework for Surveillance Applications in Wireless Multimedia Sensor Networks", supported by TUBITAK.

 "Semantic Content Extraction, Storage and Querying of Visual, Audio, and Text Data in Videos", supported by TUBITAK.